-A totally useful widget that costs a lot of money.
-Don’t accept any service from this app.
-It will sit your homescreen displaying “Most Expensive Android Widget” so that people viewing your home screen know how much wealthy you are.
+A completely useless widget that costs a lot of money.
+Don’t expect any service from this app.
+It will just sit your home screen displaying “Most Expensive Android Widget” so that people viewing your home screen know how wealthy you are.

 6. Vuvuzela World Cup Horn Plus – $200

-The application has been designed during the FIFA World Cup 2010; no update since then.
-What it does?
+The application was designed during the FIFA World Cup 2010; no update since then.
+What does it do?
 Well, it helps you annoy anyone around you with the World Cup Horn.
 Just shake the device to begin horn and shake it again to stop it.
 You can also touch and hold the screen when your team scores to hear the announcer scream.
 That’s all.

 5. Super Color Runner – $200

 Super Color Runner is one of the most expensive games you can get on Google Play.
 It’s an endless runner game where you have four paths to run and switch among them to pick up energy pellets and batteries in order to stay alive.

 Every second you either get closer to death or closer to prosperity and evolving to the next level of play.
 The graphical interface is very simple, and it will run perfectly fine on low-cost phones.
 However, these features still do not justify the app’s price.

 4. Zollinger’s Atlas of Surgery – US$249.99

 Zollinger’s Atlas of Surgery is designed to teach how to perform the most common surgical procedure using safe and well-established methods.
 The app layout contains Content, Index, Search, Bookmark, and Notes menu.